sugchand/proxy-docker-client/README.md

 Please make sure the Q-A-Web-App services are up before running the command , so that the script can reach the services to collect the data.

-The script will produce the csv report and send to the configured users.
+The script will produce the csv report and send to the users configured in the script.

 The script can be added to a cron job to run it specific interval.
-For eg: copy the 'cron-report-gen' to cron.daily or cron.hourly to run them in specific interval.
+An sample 'cron-report-gen' is provided in the repo, which run the script from the location '/media/disk-2/repo/proxy-docker-container/run-proxy.sh'.
+User may use this script in 'cron.daily' or 'cron.hourly' with right path to generate report at regular interval.